Section III: Teaching

 K. Typing, Duplicating, and Other Support Services

-Instructional support staff in the Academic Office can provide the following services:
+Instructional support staff in the Academic Affairs Office can provide the following services:

 - ordering supplies and equipment for instructional use

-- arrangement for transportation and use of university vehicles for field trips
+- making arrangements for transportation and use of university vehicles for field trips

 - taking phone messages